Rehasree/water_level_tracking/readme.md

 More information about both of these metrics can be found [here](https://towardsdatascience.com/metrics-to-evaluate-your-semantic-segmentation-model-6bcb99639aa2).

-## Baseline
+## U-Net architecture

-The baseline consists of a simple U-Net model architecture.
+We used a simple U-Net model architecture.
 This strategy allow us to modify the model for our own purposes and fine-tunning it as necessary for our development purposes.
 By using this network architecture, we could spend more time understanding the optimization strategies.

 ### Without Data Augmentation